hyperstack-org/hyperstack-sandbox/README.md

 # Welcome to the Hyperstack Sandbox

-This a Hyperstack project *sandbox* with everything you need to get started, running Hyperstack in the incredible [GitPod cloud IDE](https://gitpod.io).
+This a Hyperstack project *sandbox* with everything you need to get started running Hyperstack in the incredible [GitPod cloud IDE](https://gitpod.io).

 Simply click this link to launch the project in gitpod.